Who is Karen Chen?

 Major competitions/ medals

 Chen won gold at the U.S. National Championship in 2017 and was named to her first world championship team.
 In Helsinki, Chen finished fourth.
 Alongside teammates Ashley Wagner and Mariah Bell – who finished seventh and 12th respectively – the trio earned three berths for the U.S. at the 2018 PyeongChang Olympics.
+At nationals in 2018, Chen was on the podium with a bronze medal.

 Chen garnered a lot of attention after winning a bronze medal at nationals in 2015.
 Previously, she had won a Novice national title in 2012.